 Where does Illinois Lottery revenue go?

-Revenue from the sale of Illinois Lottery tickets is used for prizes, operating costs, and contributions to education funding and other good causes in Illinois..
+Revenue from the sale of Illinois Lottery tickets is used to pay prizes, operating costs, and make contributions to education funding and other good causes in Illinois.

-In fiscal year 2022, Illinois Lottery revenue was allocated as follows:
+In fiscal year 2023, Illinois Lottery proceeds were allocated as follows:

-- $834 million was used to fund public education, capital projects, and good causes;
+- $882 million was used to fund public education and good causes;

-- $175 million went to Illinois Lottery retailers for commissions and selling bonuses; and
+- $174 million went to Illinois Lottery retailers for commissions and selling bonuses, and

 To see more information on how Illinois Lottery revenue is allocated, please visit Where the Money Goes.

-Prior to 1985, Illinois Lottery proceeds went to the General Revenue Fund as a source of revenue for the Regional Transit Authority.
+1974 – 1985: Illinois Lottery proceeds went solely to the General Revenue Fund

 To learn more about how education funding works in Illinois, please visit the Illinois State Board of Education website.